CBN takes new naira, cashless policy sensitisation to markets – The Sun Nigeria

 Speaking at the event, Kareem Williams, Deputy Branch Controller, Abuja branch of the CBN said the new notes became necessary because currency management in Nigeria has faced several challenges that have continued to grow in scale and sophistication with unintended consequences for the integrity of both the CBN and the country.

-He added that the significant hoarding of banknotes by members of the public, with statistics showing that ₦2.72 trillion out of the ₦3.26 trillion currency in circulation as of June 2022 was outside the vaults of commercial banks, saying it was injurious to the nation’s economy.
+He added that the significant hoarding of banknotes by members of the public, with statistics showing that N2.72 trillion out of the N3.26 trillion currency in circulation as of June 2022 was outside the vaults of commercial banks, saying it was injurious to the nation’s economy.

 “The benefits of the currency redesign to the Nigerian economy are enormous given that: This policy will help to control inflation as the exercise will bring the hoarded currency into the banking system, thereby making monetary policy more effective;